Raziz1/PCB_Business_Card/README.md

 * This chip is an NFC chip designed by NXP.
 It features I2C communication, energy harvesting, and field detection features.
 * It features 64 bytes of SRAM and 1kB of EEPROM memory.
 We can use the onboard memory to stored a personal website link for the user device to retrieve when communicating with the IC.
 * Lastly with this chip, we can utilize the induced current to power the chip (i.e., energy harvesting).
-* We can program the IC through the [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) app.
+* We can program the IC through the [NFC TagWriter by NXP](https://play.google.com/store/apps/details?id=com.nxp.nfc.tagwriter&hl=en_GB) app.

 <p align="center">
     <img title="NFC IC " alt="NFC IC" src="./Images/NFC_IC_Image.png" width ="25%">